XuebinZhaoZXB/GeoPVI/README.rst

 Get started
 ---------------------
-To perform Bayesian inversion using GeoPVI, two main components are required: a function to estimate the posterior probability values and a variational distribution.
+Two main components are required to perform Bayesian inversion using GeoPVI: a function to estimate the posterior probability values and a variational distribution.

 .. code-block:: python